How to winterize a house

 - Have your furnace inspected.
-Since your heating system will probably be running constantly throughout the winter, you should have it inspected annually to help it run efficiently and prevent CO from entering your home.
+Since your heating system will probably be running constantly throughout the winter, consider having it inspected annually to help it run more efficiently and prevent carbon monoxide from entering your home.
 Also remember to change out your HVAC filters every month.

 - Seal potential leaks.
 Before cold weather comes, take time to insulate your home or apartment to keep the winter chill outside.
 Seal areas around recessed lights, the attic hatch and plumbing vents that may be allowing warm air from the living space below to enter the attic.

 - Allow for ventilation.
-Proper attic ventilation, adequate attic insulation and a tight air barrier between the attic and the interior of the house will work together to prevent ice dams.
+Proper attic ventilation, adequate attic insulation and a tight air barrier between the attic and the interior of the house can help prevent ice dams.

 - Use window sheet kits.
-If you don't have double-paned or storm windows pick up a plastic-film sheet kit from your local hardware store.
-These will only last one season, but they do help with energy efficiency and are able to halt the cold flow of winter drafts.
-Try these updates to help make windows energy efficient:
+If you don't have double-paned or storm windows, try a plastic-film sheet kit from your local hardware store.
+These will only last one season, but they can help with energy efficiency and help halt the cold flow of winter drafts.

-- Apply weather stripping.
+- Apply weather stripping and caulk.
 Add weather stripping to doors and caulk window gaps.
-Make sure all windows are locked to keep out as much cold air as possible.
+Check that all windows are locked to help keep out as much cold air as possible.